Chiharu19/STPS_ADBMS_Project/PLAN.md

 **User Roles/Functionalities**
 - *Admin*
 	- can ADD / REMOVE TEACHERS and STUDENTS
+	- can APPROVE of incoming creation of user accounts
 - *Teachers*
 	- can ADD / UPDATE STUDENT'S performance/attendance
 	- can VIEW performance reports of every CLASS per SUBJECT